PalisadoesFoundation/talawa-admin/INSTALLATION.md

 ## Setting up REACT_APP_RECAPTCHA_SITE_KEY in .env file

-Make sure to go through [this](https://github.com/PalisadoesFoundation/talawa-api/blob/develop/INSTALLATION.md#setting-up-recaptcha_secret_key-in-env-file) section on `talawa-api's` installation docs.
+Make sure to go through INSTALLATION.md  `setting-up-recaptcha_secret_key-in-env-file` section of [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api).

 `Talawa-admin` needs the `reCAPTCHA site key` for the `reCAPTCHA` service you set up during `talawa-api` installation as shown in this screenshot:-